vsevolodiakovlev/toysimlm/README.md

 [Usage](#to-use-the-module) | [References](#references)

 This module implements a simple midcrosimulation of a labour mismatch based on a static version of the two-sided matching model developed by Zinn et al. (2012).
 The purpose of the simulation is to produce matching outcomes of a labour market populated by a set of workers and a set of jobs with pre-defined characteristics and compute the output of various mismatch measure.
 This can then be analysed to gain a deeper understandin of the construct of the mismatch measures.
-For the description of the economic model and a demonstration, please see the [slides](./toysimlm_slides.pdf).
+For the description of the economic model, available mismatch measures and a demonstration, please see the [slides](./toysimlm_slides.pdf).

 **Please note that this microsimulation is based on a stylized *(toy)* model and should be taken as more of a methodological experiment and illustration than a inference tool.
 Nevertheless, any suggestion regarding either the code or economics are most welcome**